bids-apps/bids-apps.github.io/dev_faq.md

 ### I want to release a new version of a BIDS App, but the pipeline version is the same?

-This cna happen when only the runscript or the Dockerfile changed?
+This can happen when only the runscript or the Dockerfile changed?

 According to semantic versioning we should use the `+` signed followed by the build number.
 Unfortunately Docker Hub does not support semantic versioning.
 The